 - Manual Handling Training and Certification (requirement for work experience)

-CCOC QQI Level 6 Advanced Certificate In Early Childhood Education 6M2007
+- CCOC: QQI Level 6 Advanced Early Childhood Care and Education 6M2007

 Excellent progression opportunities to UCC and other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See our Progressions for details.